ofcdune/ofcdune.github.io/README.md

 # vboi.github.io
-A website so I can check my room temperature with a Raspberry Pi
+A website so I can check my room temperature with my Raspberry Pi.
+It takes pictures every minute and commits it up here